skijit/notes/programming/aws/lambda.md

   - Solutions:
     - Warm-up lambdas running on a schedule: calls each of your lambda's once every X minutes
     - You might specify a header to avoid the normal execution path
+    - Or set up a CloudWatch Event Rule (cron) that pings the lambda
+      - You need to concurrently invoke these events if you want multiple containers warmed

 ## Versioning, Environments, and Configuration Data w Lambda
 - [src](https://docs.aws.amazon.com/lambda/latest/dg/configuration-versions.html)